Cipscis/base-package/README.md

 The `server` task runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).

-The `watch` task compiles CSS files using [gulp-sass](https://www.npmjs.com/package/gulp-sass) and bundles JavaScript using [webpack-stream](https://www.npmjs.com/package/webpack-stream), then watches the relevant directories and rebuilds these files if it sees and changes.
+The `build` task compiles CSS files using [gulp-sass](https://www.npmjs.com/package/gulp-sass) and bundles JavaScript using [webpack-stream](https://www.npmjs.com/package/webpack-stream).

+The `watch` task first runs the `build` task, then watches the relevant directories and reruns the `build` task if it sees any changes.

 ## Structure